Inferior gluteal artery

 - supply: buttock and thigh

 The inferior gluteal artery originates as a branch of the anterior division of the internal iliac artery.
-It approaches the greater sciatic foramen by passing backwards through parietal pelvic fascia and between the S1 and S2 nerve roots.
+It approaches the greater sciatic foramen by passing back through the parietal pelvic fascia and between the S1 - S2, or S2 - S3 nerve roots.
 It then exits the pelvis through the foramen, below the piriformis muscle and above the superior gemellus.
-It travels inferiorly, lateral to the sciatic nerve and underneath the gluteus maximus.
+It travels inferiorly, medial to the sciatic nerve and underneath the gluteus maximus 6.

 - Muscular branches to the piriformis, gluteus maximus and obturator internus and the superior hamstrings.

-- The companion artery to the sciatic nerve is a branch which is a reminant of the embryonic axial artery of the limb.
+- The companion artery to the sciatic nerve is a branch which is a remnant of the embryonic axial artery of the limb.
 It supplies the sciatic nerve.
-Developmentally this artery is the major supply to the posterior compartment of the thigh, and may sometimes persist as a large vessel.
+Developmentally this artery is the major supplier to the posterior compartment of the thigh, and may sometimes persist as a large vessel.

 - Trochanteric anastomoses: The artery contributes to the trochanteric anastomosis, which perfuses the head of the femur.
 Other contributing vessels include the superior gluteal artery and the lateral and medial circumflex arteries.